Michael Chavis Preview, Player Props: Nationals vs. Red Sox

 Michael Chavis At The Plate

-- Chavis has two doubles, a home run and five walks while hitting .265.
+- Chavis is batting .264 with two doubles, two home runs and five walks.

-- This season, Chavis has recorded at least one hit in 16 of 25 games (64.0%), and had multiple hits twice.
+- In 17 of 26 games this year (65.4%), Chavis has reached base via hit, and that includes multiple hits twice.

+- In 26 games played this season, he has hit a homer in two of them.

-- Chavis has driven in a run in four games this season (16.0%), but has had no multiple-RBI games.
+- Chavis has driven in a run in five games this year (19.2%), but has had no multiple-RBI games.

-- He has scored in six of 25 games so far this season.
+- He has scored in seven games this season (26.9%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.